In this article

 3. Desertion.

-- Your spouse has left without your agreement
+- Your spouse left without your agreement.

-- Your spouse has left without good reason
+- Your spouse left without good reason.

 For someone to use two years of separation with consent as a ground for divorce, the following criteria had to apply: